soleilvermeil/court-of-fontaine/README.md

 ### Using Docker

-You can use the Docker to compile all the files into an image (might take a few minutes):
+You can use [Docker](https://www.docker.com) to compile all the files into an image (might take a few minutes):
 ```
 docker build -t court-of-fontaine .
 ```